Meet the Directors

 Her music has been featured on the SONIC Festival NYC, Aspen Music Festival and School, Bowling Green New Music Festival, the Mizzou International Composers Festival, TIES Toronto International Electroacoustic Festival, SEAMUS, Strange Beautiful Music, New Music Gathering, Crested Butte Music Festival, and 3rd Cordoba Composition Biennial, among others.
 Heredia received a 2015 Harvard University Fromm Music Foundation Commission for the creation of her work Ausencias/Ausências/Absences, for string quartet, electronics, dance and interactive video, that was premiered by the JACK Quartet in March 2016.
 Her work Virgina (2015), for solo alto and mixed choir, was awarded the Brehm Prize in choral composition and is currently published by the Hal Leonard company.

 In 2016, she was awarded a one-year fellowship at the University of Michigan Institute of Humanities to dedicate to develop and extend her dissertation into a multimedia work that was premiered on March 2017 at the Duderstadt Center Experimental Media Lab.
 In 2017 she completed her Doctorate in Music Composition from the University of Michigan, studying with Michael Daugherty and Evan Chambers.
 She recently founded the Khemia Ensemble, a contemporary music ensemble who strives to create innovative audiovisual concert experiences involving interactive technology.
-She is currently a post-doctoral fellow at the University of Missouri School of Music where she teaches composition.
+She is currently an Assistant Professor of Composition at the University of Missouri School of Music.